AdobeDocs/commerce-merchant-services.en/help/payment-services/order-payment-status.md

 >
 >The data shown in this table is sorted in descending order (`DESC`) by default using the `TRANS DATE`.
 The `TRANS DATE` is the date and time when the transaction was initiated.

+### Payment status updates

+Certain payment methods require a period of time to capture the payment. [!DNL Payment Services] now detects the pending statuses of a payment transaction in an order by:

+* Synchronously detecting `pending capture` transactions
+* Asynchronously monitoring `pending capture` transactions

+>[!NOTE]
+>
+>Detecting the pending statuses of payment transactions in an order prevents accidentally shipping orders if the payment has not yet been received.
+This can occur for e-check and PayPal transactions.

+#### Synchronous detection of Pending capture transactions

+Automatically detect capture transactions in a `Pending` status and prevent orders from entering a `Processing` status when such a transaction is detected.

+During customer checkout or when an admin creates an invoice for a previously authorized payment, [!DNL Payment Services] automatically detects capture transactions in a `Pending` status and shifts corresponding orders into `Payment Review` status.

+#### Asynchronous monitoring of Pending capture transactions

+Detect when a pending capture transaction enters a `Completed` status so merchants can resume processing the affected order.

+To make sure this process works as expected, merchants must configure a new cron job.
+Once the job is configured to run automatically, no other interventions are expected from the merchant.

+See [Configure cron jobs](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/cli/configure-cron-jobs.html).
+Once configured, the new job runs every 30 minutes to fetch updates for orders that are in a `Payment Review` status.

+Merchants can check the updated payment status via the Order payment status report view.

 ### Data used in the report

-The [!DNL Payment Services] module uses order data, and combines it with aggregated payment data from other sources (including PayPal), to provide meaningful and highly useful reports.
+[!DNL Payment Services] uses order data, and combines it with aggregated payment data from other sources (including PayPal), to provide meaningful and highly useful reports.

 Order data is exported and persisted in the payment service.
 When you [change or add order statuses](https://docs.magento.com/user-guide/sales/order-status-custom.html) or [edit a store view](https://docs.magento.com/user-guide/stores/stores-all-view-edit.html), [store](https://docs.magento.com/user-guide/stores/store-information.html), or website name, that data is combined with payment data and the Order payment status report is populated with the combined info.